-The Department of Human Services works to ensure that appropriate housing is available for the people we serve through creating a system that integrates housing, services and income supports to enable adults to live in the community.
+DHS works to ensure that appropriate housing is available for the people we serve by supporting systems that integrates housing, services and income supports to enable people to live in the community of their choice.

 Group Residential Housing

 The Group Residential Housing (GRH) program is a state-funded income supplement that pays up to $891 per month for housing and food costs in approved locations for people with low income and low assets who have disabilities or other conditions.
 People who either get GA or SSI automatically meet the income and asset limits.
 GRH may also help pay for additional services when a recipient is not eligible for personal care assistance services through Medical Assistance (MA) or MA-Waiver programs.
 GRH payments are made directly to the housing provider.
 Please visit the Group Residential Housing program page for more information.
 Information for providers about rates for these programs is available on the GRH payment rates page.

 Long-term services and supports refers to on-going support that an individual, youth, or families with children need to maintain housing stability and live in the community of their choice.
 DHS administers grants to fund seven regional partnerships/collaboratives that integrate housing and the support services needed to maintain long-term housing.

 Each collaborative also maximizes the use of other funding resources in order to help as many people who have been long-term homeless.
 People with the greatest barriers to obtaining and maintaining stable housing are helped first.
 DHS believes that stable housing is the basis from which positive health, social, educational, family and other outcomes are achieved.
 Please visit the Minnesota Housing Finance Agency: Homelessness Prevention and Programs website for additional information on homeless prevention housing programs such as “Bridges” and the “Ending Long-Term Homelessness Initiative.”